Dido Elizabeth Belle: At Kenwood House

 The Earl and Countess of Mansfield lived at Kenwood House in Hampstead, just outside the City of London.
 Childless, they were already raising their motherless great-niece, Lady Elizabeth Murray, born in 1760.
 It is possible that the Mansfields took Belle in to be Lady Elizabeth's playmate and, later in life, her personal attendant.
-As a result, Dido was baptised eight months after Lady Elizabeth's arrival.
+As a result, Belle was baptised eight months after Lady Elizabeth's arrival.
 Her role within the family suggests that Belle became more that of a lady's companion than a lady's maid.

-At Kenwood House, Dido Elizabeth Belle would work in dairy and poultry yard and as an amanuensis for Lord Mansfield in his later years.
+At Kenwood House, Belle worked in the dairy and poultry yard and as an amanuensis for Lord Mansfield in his later years.

 Belle lived at Kenwood House for 31 years.
 Her position was unusual because she had been born into slavery according to colonial law.
 Lord and Lady Mansfield treated her well and brought her up as an educated woman.
 As she grew older, she often assisted Mansfield by taking dictation of his letters, which showed she had been educated.

 One of Mansfield's friends, American Thomas Hutchinson, a former governor of Massachusetts who as a Loyalist had moved to London, recalled in his personal diary a visit to Kenwood in 1779 that Belle "was called upon by my Lord every minute for this thing and that, and showed the greatest attention to everything he said".
 He described her as "neither handsome nor genteel – pert enough".

-He also talked about his first impressions of her at Lord Mansfield's house, saying "A Black came in after dinner and sat with the ladies, and after coffee, walked with the company in the gardens, one of the young ladies having her arm within the other.
+He also talked about his first impressions of her at Lord Mansfield's house, saying, "A Black came in after dinner and sat with the ladies, and after coffee, walked with the company in the gardens, one of the young ladies having her arm within the other.
 She had a very high cap, and her wool was much frizzled in her neck, but not enough to answer the large curls now in fashion.
 I knew her history before, but my Lord mentioned it again.
 Sir Lindsay, having taken her mother prisoner in a Spanish vessel, brought her to England, where she delivered of this girl, of which she was then with child, and which was taken care of by Lord M., and has been educated by his family.
 He calls her Dido, which I suppose is all the name she has.
 He knows he has been reproached for showing a fondness for her – I dare say not criminal".

-From Lord Mansfield's statement to Hutchinson, Mansfield seemed to have disguised the fact that Dido was his own great niece from the Governor, which created an implication that Hutchinson thought she was Mansfield's mistress.
+From Lord Mansfield's statement to Hutchinson, Mansfield seemed to have disguised the fact that Belle was his own great niece from the Governor, which created an implication that Hutchinson thought she was Mansfield's mistress.
 Such a relationship would have been common in the West Indies as his diary implied "I dare say not criminal".